 b.
 Recording of Gifts

 All gifts of cash, securities, real estate, and capital equipment are recorded at market value as of the date of the gift by the Gift Processing section of the Office of Development and/or the Controller's Office.
 (See Guide Memos 4.2.2: Acknowledgement of Gifts and 4.2.3: Records of Donated Equipment.)
-Gifts of tangible personal property (other than capital equipment covered under Guide Memo 4.2.3) are not recorded, however, any sales proceeds will be recorded as a gift of an amount equal to the net proceeds of the sale.
+Gifts of tangible personal property (other than capital equipment covered under Guide Memo 4.2.3) may be recorded if Development Services receives adequate documentation, including sufficient information for valuation.

 c.
 Information About Gifts

 Questions about methods of giving, assignment, acknowledgment, recording, restrictions on, or purpose of a gift should be directed to the Office of Development.
-Questions about legal documentation, tax benefits, or requirements for gifts should be directed to a staff attorney in the Office of Planned Giving, Office of Development, 326 Galvez Street, (650) 725-4358.
+Questions about legal documentation, tax benefits, or requirements for gifts should be directed to the Office of Planned Giving, Office of Development, 326 Galvez Street, (650) 725-4358.

 a.
 Board of Trustees